Food System Plan

 Learn how we have helped our clients with Food System Plans below.

-Philabundance Community Food Plan and PCK Entrepreneurial Program
+Philabundance Community Food Strategies for Hartranft and PCK Entrepreneurial Program

 Philadelphia, PA

 In addition to providing food distribution, Philabundance’s mission is to drive hunger from Philadelphia communities by addressing the root causes of hunger through integrated service and place-based program models.
-These interventions known as Neighborhood Thrive Initiatives are designed based on feedback from residents.
-New Venture Advisors is working with Philabundance to build an equitable food system in the North Philadelphia communities of Sharswood and Hartranft.
-Through direct engagement with residents, an equitable food system plan will be created for these neighborhoods.
-This plan will also inform the entrepreneurial programs of the Philabundance Community Kitchen based on demand for small food businesses within the Hartranft community where PCK operates.
-(2023)
+These interventions, known as Neighborhood Thrive Initiatives, are designed based on feedback from residents.
+New Venture Advisors worked with Philabundance to engage directly with residents in the North Philadelphia community of Hartranft to identify strategies to increase food access locally and build a more equitable food system.
+Feedback from residents also informed the development of an entrepreneurial curriculum for the Philabundance Community Kitchen, located in the Hartranft neighborhood.
+The entrepreneurial program aims to support the development of the types of food businesses that are most desired by community members.
+(2024)

 Community Gardens in City Parks Plan